awsdocs/aws-xray-developer-guide/doc-source/aws-x-ray-auto-instrumentation-agent-for-java.md

 # AWS X\-Ray auto\-instrumentation agent for Java<a name="aws-x-ray-auto-instrumentation-agent-for-java"></a>

 The AWS X\-Ray auto\-instrumentation agent for Java is a tracing solution that instruments your Java web applications with minimal development effort\.
-The agent enables tracing automatically for servlet\-based applications and all of the agent's downstream requests made with supported frameworks and libraries\.
+The agent enables tracing for servlet\-based applications and all of the agent's downstream requests made with supported frameworks and libraries\.
 This includes downstream Apache HTTP requests, AWS SDK requests, and SQL queries made using a JDBC driver\.
-The agent automatically propagates X\-Ray context, including all active segments and sub\-segments, across threads\.
-All of the configurations and versatility of the X\-Ray SDK are still available with the Java agent, and suitable defaults were chosen to ensure the agent works out\-of\-box\.
+The agent propagates X\-Ray context, including all active segments and sub\-segments, across threads\.
+All of the configurations and versatility of the X\-Ray SDK are still available with the Java agent, and suitable defaults were chosen to ensure the agent works with minimal effort\.

 The X\-Ray agent solution is best suited for servlet\-based, request\-response Java web application servers\.
 If your application uses an asynchronous framework, or is not well\-modeled as a request\-response service, you might want to consider manual instrumentation with the SDK instead\.